Agewerc/Agewerc.github.io/_posts/2020-07-17-EM-Clustering.markdown

 ## Now judge for yourself

 Are these good clusters?
-Lets have a look in a few examples and see if it makes sense.
+Let's have a look in a few examples and see if it makes sense.

 ```
 library(wordcloud)